rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

-When you star a repository with the previous implementation, the "Star" button disappears.
-That's great, because it means that the `viewerHasStarred` boolean has been updated in Apollo Client's cache for the identified repository.
-There was no extra implementation needed from your side.
-Apollo Client was able to match the mutation result with the repository identifier to the repository entity in Apollo Client's cache.
-The props were updated and the UI re-rendered.

-Yet on the other side the count of stargazers who have starred the repository isn't updated.
-It's because it cannot be retrieved from GitHub's API.
-That's why it would be up to you to update the count yourself in Apollo Client's cache.
-No worries for now, you will find out more about this topic in one of the following sections.
+When you star a repository as above, the "Star" button disappears.
+This is what we want, because it means the `viewerHasStarred` boolean has been updated in Apollo Client's cache for the identified repository.
+Apollo Client was able to match the mutation result with the repository identifier to the repository entity in Apollo Client's cache, the props were updated, and the UI re-rendered.
+However, the count on the clients side hasn't updated, because it can't be retrieved from GitHub's API.
+It needs update the count  in Apollo Client's cache, which we will cover in the next sections.

 ### Exercises:

-* read more about {{% a_blank "mutations with Apollo Client in React" "https://www.apollographql.com/docs/react/essentials/mutations.html" %}}
+* Read more about {{% a_blank "mutations with Apollo Client in React" "https://www.apollographql.com/docs/react/essentials/mutations.html" %}}
-* implement other mutations in the RepositoryItem component
+* Implement other mutations in the RepositoryItem component
-  * implement the `removeStar` mutation when the `viewerHasStarred` boolean is true
+  * Implement the `removeStar` mutation when the `viewerHasStarred` boolean is true
-  * show a button with the watchers count which should be used to watch/unwatch a repository
+  * Show a button with the watchers count which should be used to watch/unwatch a repository
-    * implement the `updateSubscription` mutation from GitHub's GraphQL API to watch/unwatch a repository based on the `viewerSubscription` status
+    * Implement the `updateSubscription` mutation from GitHub's GraphQL API to watch/unwatch a repository based on the `viewerSubscription` status
-* invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/5GJQWXC" %}}
+* Invest three minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/5GJQWXC" %}}

 {{% chapter_header "GraphQL Query/Mutation with Higher-Order Components in React" "react-apollo-client-query-mutation-higher-order-component" %}}

-In the previous section, you have introduced the Query and Mutation components from React Apollo to connect your data-layer (Apollo Client) with your view-layer (React).
-Whereas the Query component executes the query when it is rendered, the Mutation component gives access to a function that can be used to trigger the mutation.
+We've done Query and Mutation components from React Apollo to connect a data-layer (Apollo Client) with a view-layer (React).
+The Query component executes the query when it is rendered, whereas the Mutation component gives access to a function that triggers the mutation.
 Both components use the render props pattern to make the results accessible in their child functions.

-There exists a widely accepted alternative to React's render prop pattern: [Higher-Order Components (HOC)](https://www.robinwieruch.de/gentle-introduction-higher-order-components/).
-The React Apollo package implements a Higher-Order Component for queries and mutations as well.
-However, the team behind Apollo doesn't advertise it and decided in favor of render props as their first class citizen.
-Nonetheless, this section shows you the alternative by using a Higher-Order Component instead of a Render Prop although the tutorial will continue to use the render prop pattern afterward.
-So you are free to try out the alternative, but you may want to stick to render props afterward for the sake of this tutorial.
+[Higher-Order Components (HOC)](https://www.robinwieruch.de/gentle-introduction-higher-order-components/) is a widely accepted alternative to React's render prop pattern.
+The React Apollo package implements a Higher-Order Component for queries and mutations as well, though the team behind Apollo doesn't advertise it, and even spoke in favor of render props as their first choice.
+Nonetheless, this section shows you the alternative, using a Higher-Order Component instead of a Render Prop, though the tutorial will continue to use the render prop pattern afterward.
+There is no Query component needed in the component itself:

-First, simply imagine you would have already access to the query result in the Profile component's arguments.
-There is no Query component needed in the component itself.

 {{< highlight javascript >}}
 const Profile = ({ data, loading, error }) => {